|The Priory / Le Prieuré||Self Catering||Flexible||6||12||4||Pull-out beds available in some of the bedrooms|

 From the port below you could catch a ferry from the port for a day trip to visit Jersey and Guernsey, or the Iles de Chaussey.

 If shopping is your thing, there are plenty of shops in Granville, with lots of cafes for those with tired feet - visit the Yver Chocolatier for a hot chocolate or their very own ice-cream.

-Heading out of Granville on the Avenue de la Liberation (heading towards Donville-les-Bain) pay a visit to the original family home Christian Dior.
-The gardens are open all year and were created by Christian Dior's mother, and every year in the summer months the house hosts a different exhibition relating to the designs of Christian Dior.
+Heading out of Granville on the Avenue de la Liberation (heading towards Donville-les-Bain) pay a visit to the original family home of Christian Dior.
+The gardens are open all year and were created by Christian Dior's mother.
+Every year in the summer months the house hosts a different exhibition relating to the designs of Christian Dior.

 For a relaxing afternoon why not visit the Thalasso spa at the Hotel de la Baie, Donville-les-Bain, which overlooks the beach, or just take a walk along the prom with its traditional beach huts.

 Granville is about 30 minutes by car (24km) from Gavray.

 Mont-Saint-Michel - Take a day trip to the Mont St Michel with its old cobbled streets, many small shops and restaurants, take a walk all around the walls to see all sides of the mont.
 Visit the monastery at the top of island and see the views for miles around and wend your way back down through the vaults and many other rooms below the monastery within the middle of the island.
 Allow a whole day for your visit here.

 Mont-Saint Michel is just under an hour's drive (61km) from Gavray.